 As I've stated before on many of these write-ups on Elvis' film career, one cannot underestimate the contributions of director Norman Taurog, who always seemed to get a little extra effort out of his reluctant star no matter how, for the lack of a better word, asinine the scripts got.
-A career that began with a ton of silent short subjects in the 1920s, Taurog moved onto features the next decade, notching himself an Academy Award for Skippy (1931), and helming the likes of The Big Broadcast of 1936 and Boy's Town (1938), which also got him nominated for another Oscar (-- which he lost to Frank Capra for You Can't Take it WIth You).
-He was also one of a half-dozen directors listed as shooting at least something for David O. Selznick's The Wizard of Oz.
+A career that began with a ton of silent short subjects in the 1920s, Taurog moved onto features the next decade, notching himself an Academy Award for Skippy (1931), and helming the likes of The Big Broadcast of 1936 (1936) and Boy's Town (1938), which also got him nominated for another Oscar -- which he lost to Frank Capra for You Can't Take it WIth You (1938).
+He was also one of a half-dozen directors listed as shooting at least something for David O. Selznick's The Wizard of Oz (1939).

-Working steadily over the next two decades, but never really breaking out, Taurog seemed to finally find his niche when he latched on to direct a good chunk of Dean Martin and Jerry Lewis' screen sojourns (The Stooge, Pardners) and even herded Lewis through a few of his inaugural solo features (Don't Give Up the Ship, Visit to a Small Planet) before entering into Presley's orbit with G.I.
+Working steadily over the next two decades, but never really breaking out, Taurog seemed to finally find his niche when he latched on to direct a good chunk of Dean Martin and Jerry Lewis' screen sojourns -- The Stooge (1951), Pardners (1956) and even herded Lewis through a few of his inaugural solo features -- Don't Give Up the Ship (1959), Visit to a Small Planet (1960), before entering into Presley's orbit with G.I.
 Blues in 1960.
 One could argue that all of Taurog's Presley pictures were written and geared more toward Lewis' strengths, but the director did his best to pound the mismatched square peg into a succession of very round holes with more than passable results.
 For, as one looks back through Presley's floundering film career, odds are the ones that turned out a helluva lot better than you were told or remembered were directed by Taurog.
-Just compare the likes of Spinout and Live a Little, Love a Little to Easy Come, Easy Go and Clambake and I think you'll see what I mean.
+Just compare the likes of Spinout (1966) and Live a Little, Love a Little (1968) to Easy Come, Easy Go (1967) and Clambake (1967) and I think you'll see what I mean.

-Double Trouble was also the debut of producer Irwin Winkler, whose career exploded almost immediately with the release of Point Blank, The Split, and They Shoot Horses, Don't They? over the next twelve months before reaching orbit in the 1970s backing Sylvester Stallone in Rocky (and all of its sequels) and Martin Scorcese for Raging Bull and Goodfellas in the 1980s.
+Double Trouble was also the debut of producer Irwin Winkler, whose career exploded almost immediately with the release of Point Blank (1967), The Split (1968), and They Shoot Horses, Don't They?
+(1969) over the next twelve months before reaching orbit in the 1970s backing Sylvester Stallone in Rocky (1976), and all of its sequels, and later, Martin Scorcese for Raging Bull (1980) and Goodfellas (1990).
 And it was Winkler's co-producer, Judd Bernard, who discovered Annette Day, working at a shop in London, who coaxed her to Hollywood for a screen test, which landed her this role.
 And though they had no control over it (thanks a lot, there, Colonel), this kind of international intrigue is really hamstrung when you're stuck trying to pass off Culver City as several European hot-spots.
 Yeah.
 No matter how you dress it up, you cannot shake the Made-for TV-ness of this feature.